-You can use the e-mail address listed on the website of the hospital or doctor’s surgery, or send an enquiry directly using the form provided.
-Larger hospitals often have an International Office with multilingual staff who take care of all kinds of patient needs.
+You can use the listed e-mail address on the pages of the hospitals and medical practices or communicate your concern via the direct link in the contact box.
+Larger hospitals often maintain an International Office, where multilingual staff members take care of a wide variety of patient concerns.

 Many hospitals can accommodate one additional person at most in the patient’s room – you should check in advance whether this will be possible.
 If an additional bed is provided, this will also incur additional costs.
 You can also use our website to find suitable accommodation nearby.
 Please check prices in advance and compare the costs of accommodating the person accompanying you in the hospital or in a hotel.

 The hospitals and doctor’s surgeries will do everything they can to make your stay as pleasant as possible.
 However, it is possible that you will experience waiting times, or that a particular invoice will turn out to be higher than expected due to more complex treatment.
 Staff will try to let you know this as soon as possible.

 One parent will always be allowed to stay with their child while in hospital.
 Please let the International Office know as early as possible that you want this and remember that your accommodation will incur additional costs.